Investing in maturing Scotch vs FTSE or London Property

 "Scotch takes years to mature and is an invaluable export and dollar producer."

-- Scotch whisky today accounts for 25% of all UK food and drink exports, with total sales of £4.5 billion a year.
+- Scotch whisky today accounts for 25% of all UK food and drink exports, with total sales of £4.7 billion last year.

-- Export demand sees the equivalent of three cases (of 12 bottles each) leave Scotland for overseas markets every second.
+- Export demand sees more than three cases of 12 bottles each leave Scotland for overseas markets every second.

 - Global sales have grown 1.5% per annum by volume over the last 30 years and more than twice as fast by value.